vinitsiriya/csharp-call-graph/README.md

 CsharpCallGraphToNeo4j.exe  "C:\Program Files\dotnet\sdk\5.0.100-rc.2.20479.15" "D:\github\MSBuildLocator\MSBuildLocator.sln" "bolt://localhost:7687" neo4j pass
 ```

 Your project method call graph will be uploaded into Neo4j database with this simple schema , which can be later derived into more levels.
-Here is the schema,
+Below is the schema for generated nodes.

+## Schema
 * #### Method Node

   Method node contains lot information about the method